How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Bargain Hunting FT.5: Key Takeaways For Real Estate Investing

-At the time I contemplated developing this blog, James, a long-time friend, was the first person that came to mind.
+At the time I was mulling this blog, James, a long-time friend, was the first person who came to mind.
 Over the years, he has become somewhat of an ‘aficionado’ on real estate investing.
-Who better to give me his Key Takeaways For Real Estate Investing and provide insight on the subject than someone who can speak authoritatively out of their experience?

 By developing his own real estate investing plan and building the skills of a consummate real estate investor, he has masterfully navigated his way into successful real estate deals, in the process racking up a spectacular portfolio of investments built up over two decades.

 I invited him to lunch with a small group of friends where I’d asked him to give us practical insights into his journey in the world of real estate investing.
-He happily obliged and I was thrilled.
+He happily obliged, and I was thrilled.
 These were the 5 key takeaways from that conversation:

 4. All successful investors develop an investor mindset.
 They learn how to remove their emotions from the transaction, place their objectives above aesthetic and superficial considerations, and have clear exit plans for each investment both at the point of acquisition and at the time of review if necessary.